 Don’t forget a backup for your phone’s GPS

-There are enormous swathes of the nation that a data-less.
-It’s scary to drive through a foreign country and in the remote mountain areas alone with a phone that is pooping out.
+There are enormous swathes of the nation that a dataless.
+It’s scary to drive through a foreign country and in the remote mountain areas along with a phone that is pooping out.
 My Garmin utilizes satellites so it’s of great help even in areas where there is no phone reception and it never hurt to carry an actual paper map.

 In the event that you don’t have a Garmin, download the astounding Navmii application; GPS with downloadable maps that don’t require data.